-In North Carolina, bigamous marriages are the only marriages considered by the law as void.
 You may still need to file a lawsuit to have the marriage declared void.
-Seeking legal nullity of your marriage can be done on your own but the process can be much smoother if you hire an experienced NC divorce attorney who will help you get things done properly.
+Seeking legal nullity of your marriage can be done on your own but the process can be much smoother if you hire an experienced divorce attorney who will help you get things done properly.

 Which Marriages Are Voidable?

 A marriage may be voidable where:

-- Parties are nearer in relationship than first cousins
+- Parties are nearer in relation than second cousins.

 - Either party is under the age of sixteen (16) or an underage marriage without parental consent.

 - The marriage was entered under the representation and belief that the female is pregnant, the parties separate within 45 days of marriage and no child is born to the parties within 10 lunar months of the date of separation.

-- Either party is physically impotent (must be confirmed by doctor)
+- Either party is physically impotent (must be confirmed by a doctor).

-- Either party was incapable of contracting to marry because of incompetence at the time of marriage.
+- Either party was incapable of contracting to marry because of mental incompetence at the time of marriage.

-For a voidable marriage to be annulled, it’s necessary to file papers with the court and get a District Court Judge enter an Order annulling the marriage which will make the marriage seem to be non-existent.
+For a voidable marriage to be annulled, it’s necessary to file papers with the court and get a judge to enter an Order annulling the marriage.